SamvedhyaBendapudi/SamvedhyaBendapudi/README.md

 - 🔭 I’m currently working on **Web Development**

-- 👯 I’m looking to collaborate on **Machine Learning**
+- 👯 I’m looking to collaborate on **Machine Learning and Data Science**

 - 👨‍💻 You can know me more <a href="https://samvedhyabendapudi.github.io/SamvedhyaPortfolio/">Portfolio</a>

 - 📫 How to reach me **sbendapudi3769@sdsu.edu**  or <a href = 'https://www.linkedin.com/in/samvedhya-bendapudi/'> Linkedin</a>

-- 📄 Know about my experiences [Resume](https://drive.google.com/file/d/14Y5A6okAvTPWcajAtcO0Rj7yHcLfmLKH/view?usp=sharing)
+- 📄 Know about my experiences [Resume](https://drive.google.com/file/d/1BFnPpvHrlKrcght1JGgakai1W7EyGob5/view?usp=sharing)

 <h3 align="left">Connect with me:</h3>